onap/archived-vfc-nfvo-driver-vnfm-svnfm/nokiav2/docs/integration.rst

   - change tenant id, region id owner id and tenant name

-- Register the VNFM as external system (repeat for all cloud planed to be used)
+- Register the VNFM as external system (repeat for all clouds planed to be used)

  - Visit MSB http://msb.api.simpledemo.onap.org:9518/api/aai-esr-server/v1/vims